Have you, or has someone close to you, experienced a mental health crisis within the last year?

 We heard that we should look into the help people get in a mental health crisis.

 People define a mental health crisis in different ways, but it could mean:

 - danger of physical harm to yourself or others.

 Would you like to tell us about your care, or that of someone close to you who you supported?
 What worked well and what could have been better?
 Your feedback will help us influence improvements for people needing help and support in the future.

-We will hold interviews at Cambridge House, 1 Addington Square, SE5 7JZ (off the Walworth Road near Burgess Park) during January and February 2018.
+We will hold interviews at Cambridge House, 1 Addington Square, SE5 7JZ (off the Walworth Road near Burgess Park).